Bhuvneshn/Mediclada-Skin-Disease-Prediction/README.md

 ## Installation and Usage

-To run the whole training process, first install all the dependencies and the dataset.
-Mention the path of the dataset  \
+To run the whole training process, first install all the dependencies and the dataset (https://www.dropbox.com/s/m8t8w3kpeq7urm6/Dataset.zip?dl=0).
-in the `path = Path('C:/Dataset')` cell and run all the remaining cells to complete the training.
+Mention the path of the dataset in the `path = Path('C:/Dataset')` cell and run all the remaining cells to complete the training.
 Don't forget to save the  \
 model in the end. \

 You can directly download the weights from this link (https://www.dropbox.com/s/dztcmi4x82m0xq1/export.pkl?dl=0) and run the code \